The ATEX directive

-Process Engineering A/S offers certification and CE marking of equipment according to the ATEX Directive 2014/34/EU and handling of contact to any notified bodies and authorities on behalf of our clients.
-As regards the ATEX Directive 1999/92/EC, we offer drawing up explosion protection documents.
-Furthermore, we advise about all thinkable aspects in connection with ATEX, and we also offer to carry out analyses and risk assessments and to draw up documentation of any kind within this area.
+Process Engineering offers certification and CE marking of equipment according to the ATEX Directive 2014/34/EU and handles communication with notified bodies and other authorities on behalf of our clients.
+In relation to the ATEX Directive 2014/34/EU, we offer to prepare your explosion protection documentation.
+We also offer advice regarding all aspects of the ATEX – directive, as well as perform analyses and risk evaluations including documentation of any kind within this area.

 See an example of an ATEX-related accident:

 What is ATEX?

 ATEX are the set of rules applicable to equipment used in explosive atmospheres and to workers potentially at risk from explosive atmospheres.
 The ATEX requirements for equipment are detailed in directive 2014/34/EU and the ATEX requirements for workplaces are detailed in directive 99/92/EC.